Portada para Ocean Tribute Award - Sealabs 2025 Winner

 .
 Journalist and manager of scientific events.

 .
-Responsible for AE’s citizen science project in the Canary Islands.
+Responsible for AE’s citizen science projects in the Canary Islands.

 .
 17 years sailing experience.